cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ssh gpadmin@localhost # Password: cbdb@123
 ```

-Now you have a Cloudberry Database and can continue with [Cloudberry Database Tutorials Based on Single-Node Installation](https://github.com/cloudberrydb/bootcamp/blob/main/101-cbdb-tutorials/README.md)!
+Now you have a Cloudberry Database and can continue with [Cloudberry Database Tutorials Based on Docker Installation](https://github.com/cloudberrydb/bootcamp/blob/main/101-cbdb-tutorials/README.md)!
 Enjoy!